All Products

 public class Example1 implements StreamRequestHandler {

-// In this example, the endpoint of the China (Qingdao) region is used.
+// Endpoint for the China (Qingdao) region

 String endpoint = "https://oss-cn-qingdao.aliyuncs.com";